Blackymas/NSPanel_HA_Blueprint/docs/customization.md

     username: !secret web_server_username
     password: !secret web_server_password
 ```
-&nbsp;

 ### Reboot when API fails
-Reboot your panel if it loses it's connection to Home Assistant for more than a certain time (15 minutes in this example).<br>
+Reboot your panel if it loses it's connection to Home Assistant for more than a certain time (15 minutes in this example).

-Sometimes the low level ESP functions could report that the ESP is connected to the network, when in fact it is not and only a full reboot fixes it.<br>
+Sometimes the low level ESP functions could report that the ESP is connected to the network, when in fact it is not and only a full reboot fixes it.

 To support long times without Wi-Fi, this is disabled by default in this project, but you can set a reasonable interval to restart, based on your network reliability.

 ```yaml
 # Reboot if HA is not connected for 15 minutes
 api:
   reboot_timeout: 15min
 ```
-&nbsp;

 ### Manual IP
 Set IP address manually.

 ```yaml
 # Set IP address manually
 wifi: